BarbWire-1/curved-text/readme.md

 \
 `curved-text` is a widget for `Fitbit OS` using inbuilt fonts to create curved texts.

-Supported by the `widget-factory`, it enables you to create multiple curved texts, which properties and attributes can be set independantly per `id` or gathered per `class`.
+Supported by the `widget-factory`, it enables you to create multiple curved texts, which properties and attributes can be set individually per `id` or for multiple elements via `class`.

 ![demo](curved_text_demo2.gif)\
-Attributes to define the circle your text gets curved at:
+Attributes to define the curve your text gets rotated at:
  -
  * x
  * y